Kong/docs.konghq.com/app/konnect/dev-portal/customization/netlify.md

 ## Deploy your self-hosted Dev Portal with Netlify

-In this example, you will deploy the self-hosted example Dev Portal using Netlify.
-You can use any static site generator of your choice to host your Dev Portal.
+You will deploy the self-hosted example Dev Portal using Netlify in this example, but you can use any hosting provider to host the Dev Portal.

 ### Fork and configure the GitHub repository